fabigato/mycraft/README.md

     - ```
       /lp user <player> permission set bukkit.command.gospectator true /lp user <player> permission set minecraft.command.gamemode false  # gamemode is too powerful, they can change the mode even of other players
+## EssencialsXDiscord config
+- set up the server and the plugin following this guide: https://essentialsx.net/wiki/Discord.html
+  - the guide works but there was an error when creating the bot, it couldn't be saved as private until I changed the link type in the Installation tab to None
+  - I use a broadcast channel, added to the channels section in the EssentialsXDiscord config.yml.
+Then I give all users read access to it with /lp group default permission set essentials.discord.read.broadcast true.
+An essentials restart was neccessary with /essentials reload
+  - I use the primary channel to receive all event messages and the provided console channel to relay all console messages to